dotnet/runtime/src/coreclr/nativeaot/docs/containers.md

 ### Arm64

-Much the same pattern can be used for `x64-arm64` Dockerfile.
+Much the same pattern can be used  to target Arm64 with the `x64-arm64` Dockerfile, again on an x64 host.

 ```bash